Skip to main content

 Nutritional Architecture the Building Blocks of Hormones

-Your is quite literally built from the food you consume.
+Your endocrine system is quite literally built from the food you consume.
 Hormones are synthesized from fats, proteins, and a host of micronutrients.
 A diet lacking in these essential components is akin to asking a construction crew to build a skyscraper without steel or concrete.
 It compromises the entire structure from the outset.

-We focus on a nutritional strategy centered on and blood sugar stability.
+We focus on a nutritional strategy centered on nutrient density and blood sugar stability.
 Stable blood glucose levels prevent the wild fluctuations in insulin and cortisol that can disrupt the delicate balance of the hypothalamic-pituitary-gonadal (HPG) axis, the command center for your sex hormones.

 A diet rich in high-quality protein provides the amino acids necessary for producing peptide hormones and neurotransmitters that regulate mood and cognitive function.
 Healthy fats are the direct precursors to steroid hormones, including testosterone and estrogen.
 Specific micronutrients, such as zinc, magnesium, and vitamin D, act as critical cofactors in hundreds of enzymatic reactions that govern hormone synthesis and receptor sensitivity.